Human interest / feature

 From Paul Dail:

-I’ve often told people I have a hard time following the news because as a horror writer, I don’t need to see reality confirm what my imagination already creates.
-Truth isn’t just stranger than fiction.
-Sometimes it’s downright worse.
+I often tell people I have a hard time following the news because as a horror writer, I don’t need to see reality confirm what my imagination already creates.
+Truth isn’t just stranger than fiction; sometimes it’s downright worse.
 This is why I like writing human interest stories.
-Even though they don’t generate the traffic of the stories that “bleed and lead,” they represent the better and brighter side.
+Even though they don’t generate the pageviews of the stories that “bleed and lead,” they represent the better and brighter side.
 We need more reminders of that.

 * * *